pretix/pretix-docs/docs/guides/pretixscan/android.md

 Enter the system URL and token displayed in the pretix backend below the QR code.

 If you want to grant authorization to a device belonging to a person who does not have access to the pretix backend, send them the QR code.
+You can print the code and hand it to them, or send it to a separate device.
+It makes no sense to send the QR code to the device running pretixSCAN.
-Alternatively, send them the system URL and token.
+As an alternative to the QR code, you can send them the system URL and token.

 ![Screen in pretixSCAN, asking you to choose the event for which you want to scan tickets.](../../assets/screens/scan/select-event.png "Select event screenshot")

-Once you scanned the QR code or entered the token successfully, the app will ask you to select the event for which you want to scan tickets.
+Once you have scanned the QR code or entered the token successfully, the app will ask you to select the event for which you want to scan tickets.
+It is not possible to select an event that is currently offline.
 Your next step depends on the type of event for which you want to scan tickets.

  - **Single event:** Select the event in the list or in the calendar and tap the :btn:OK: button.
    Then, select a check-in list and tap the :btn:OK: button again.

- - **Event series:** Select any of the dates from that event series.
+ - **Event series:** Select one of the dates from that event series.
    Tap the :btn:OK: button, select the check-in list, and tap the :btn:OK: button again.

  - **Multiple events or series:** Enable expert mode.